TypedDevs/bashunit/docs/assertions.md

 ## assert_file_not_exists
 > `assert_file_not_exists "file"`

-Reports an error if `file` does not exists.
+Reports an error if `file` does exists.

 [assert_file_exists](#assert-file-exists) is the inverse of this assertion and takes the same arguments.